 From the main multiplayer menu, you can pull up all of Call of Duty: WW2‘s team-based game types.
 But if you head down to the beach, you can engage in a different kind of fight.
 The 1v1 section of the Headquarters lets you challenge other players in a 1-on-1 match, as the name suggests.
 You can see how you stack up against other players thanks to a leaderboard near where you step into the competition.

 In addition to your Divisions and your character, you can also level up all your guns.
 The more experience you earn with a weapon, the more attachments you’ll unlock for it, allowing you to customize how it handles.
 When your weapon reaches max level, though, you can Prestige it by bringing it to the Gunsmith on the beach.
 Doing so allows you to add your clan tag to the gun and keep track of how many kills you rack up with it.
 Plus, you’ll get experience point bonuses for your character for your efforts.

-The Gunsmith will also allow you to customize the paint job on your guns, but that capability isn’t available yet.
+The Gunsmith will also allow you to customize the paint job on your guns.

 If you’re bored of the Headquarters and you don’t want to fire up a multiplayer match, you can head down into a tunnel on the beach.
 It’ll take you beneath Operations, where you’ll find a guy you can interact with to access the Nazi Zombies game mode.
 There’s nothing much else to do here, but if you don’t feel like going to Nazi Zombies through the menu, you can do it here.

 The best place to stop by on the beach is the R&R tent.
 There, you can spend Armory Credits to play old Activision games like Pitfall II and Boxing.
 There are a bunch of games on offer if you’ve got the Armory Credits to purchase them, providing a nice change of pace from all the shooting.